Daniel Desnoyers: Biography

 After a passage in Pacha Club Ibiza in Spain, Pacha Records Label and D-Noy Muzik joined to create the compilation, Live at Pacha Club Ibiza (2007).
 Four more compilations of the same style were created after his performances at Pacha Club Egypt, Live at Pacha Club Egypt – Sharm El Sheikh (2008), at Pacha Club Brazil, Live at Pacha Club Brazil – Sao Paulo (2009), at Pacha Club Moscow, Live at Pacha Club Moscow (2010) and Pacha Ibiza (2014).

 In May 2014, Dan D-Noy signed with Ultra Records and mixed the Ultra Mix 6 compilation for the label.

-After a stint at Pacha Club Ibiza in Spain, Pacha Records Label and D-Noy Muzik team up to create the compilation Live at Pacha Club Ibiza (2007).
+After a stay at Pacha Club Ibiza in Spain, Pacha Records Label and D-Noy Muzik teamed up to create the compilation Live at Pacha Club Ibiza (2007).
 Three other compilations of the same genre were created following his performances at Pacha Club Egypt, Live at Pacha Club Egypt Sharm El Sheikh (2008), at Pacha Club Brazil, Live at Pacha Club Brazil São Paulo (2009), at Pacha Club Moscow, Live at Pacha Club Moscow (2010) and Pacha Ibiza (2014).

-In 2018, Dan D-Noy celebrates 30 years of career!
-His desire to introduce the Quebec and Canadian public to new musical trends is far from running out of steam and the famous DJ is preparing several collaborations for the coming months.
-His piece There with you (Feat.
-Margau & Garrett Raff) V.F is already one of the radio hits of summer 2018.
-A remix version by Kalvaro has also been available since June.
+In 2018, Dan D-Noy celebrated 30 years his career, preparing several collaborations for the coming months.
+The song There with you (Feat.
+Margau & Garrett Raff) V.F became popular in the summer of 2018.
+A remix version by Kalvaro was made available in June.

-His song Prêt à tout with Adamo and Doug St-Louis becomes the official song of the Telus TV campaign for the summer 2021 season and in the same period Dan D-Noy signs the soundtrack of the TV campaign Vincent d' Amerique with the participation of Georges St-Pierre.
+His song Prêt à tout with Adamo and Doug St-Louis became the official song of the Telus TV campaign for the summer 2021 season.
+Dan D-Noy also signed the soundtrack of the TV campaign Vincent d' Amerique with the participation of Georges St-Pierre.

-To date, Dan D-Noy has sold more than a million copies of his compilations: DanseXpress, Spin, Le Beat, Power Spin, Le Nightclub, In Da House, Club Sound, Pacha, Summer Session and Winter Session.
-Dan also continues to make performances in various clubs of Quebec, Canada, Europe and the United States.
+Dan D-Noy has sold more than a million copies of his compilations: DanseXpress, Spin, Le Beat, Power Spin, Le Nightclub, In Da House, Club Sound, Pacha, Summer Session and Winter Session.
+Dan has also continued to make performances in various clubs of Quebec, Canada, Europe and the United States.